Welcome to Bermuda!

 Bermuda Invitational Permit Meet

 National Sports Centre, from 6.30pm to 8.30pm.
-An international track event organized in February 2016 by the Bermuda Tourism Authority (BTA) and the Bermuda National Athletics Association (BNNA).
+An international track event first organized in February 2016 by the Bermuda Tourism Authority (BTA) and the Bermuda National Athletics Association (BNNA).

 BOL banner 3